Unleash/unleash-client-php/README.md

 > Unleash allows you to gradually release your app's feature before doing a full release based on multiple strategies
 > like releasing to only specific users or releasing to a percentage of your user base.
 Read more in the above linked
 > documentations.

+## Migrating

+If you're migrating from 1.x to 2.x, you can read the [migration guide](doc/migrating-1.x-2.x.md).

 ## Installation